PlummersSoftwareLLC/NightDriverStrip/REST_API.md

 | | `effectsConfig` | A boolean value indicating if effect configuration information should be reset to defaults (`true`/1) or not (`false`/0). |
 | | `board` | A boolean value indicating if the device should be restarted (`true`/1) or not (`false`/0). |
 | Response | 200 (OK) | An empty OK response. |

+## Postman collection

+To aid in the use and testing of the endpoints discussed in this document - and particularly those not used by the NightDriverStrip web UI - a [Postman collection file](tools/NightDriverStrip.postman_collection.json) has been provided.

+It can be used with the Postman API Client, a free version of which can be [downloaded from the Postman website](https://www.postman.com/downloads/).